Inevitability of Polarization in Geometric Opinion Exchange: Introduction

+First, both~\cite{HJMR} and~\cite{gaitonde2021polarization} focus on models where opinions evolve due to ``external'' influences, in the sense that every individual experiences the same impacts, independent of their initial opinion (representing, e.g., influences by the media).
+In contrast, we study the classical opinion exchange setting, where opinions evolve due to pairwise interactions between agents, representing, e.g., one-on-one political discussions.

-First, we aim to work with more general update rules in order to understand what properties and assumptions drive polarization.
+Second, we aim to work with more general update rules in order to understand what properties and assumptions drive polarization.
 In~\cite{HJMR}, the updates were proportional to the scalar product between two opinions.
 In particular, in their model, opinion $\vu$ ``attracts'' in exactly the same measure as the opposite opinion $-\vu$ ``repulses''.
 Therefore, the effect of intervening with opinions $\vu$ and $-\vu$ is exactly the same.
 Similarly, most of the examples studied in~\cite{gaitonde2021polarization} have this property, which they call ``sign-invariance''.
-While this assumption is mathematically natural, it is very interesting to explore the situation in more realistic, asymmetric scenarios.
-For example, it seems natural to consider scenarios where opinions which are similar to an agent's opinion are likely to have large influence, while opposing opinions elicit only mild dislike.
+We consider more general update rules not relying on this exact property.
+We think this captures some more realistic, asymmetric scenarios.
+For example, it seems natural to consider scenarios where opinions which are similar to an agent's opinion are likely to have a large attraction, while opposing opinions elicit only mild dislike.

-Second, both \cite{HJMR} and \cite{gaitonde2021polarization} focus on models where opinions evolve due to ``external'' influences, in the sense that every individual experiences the same impacts, independent of their initial opinion (representing, e.g., influences by the media).
-In contrast, we study the classical opinion exchange setting, where opinions evolve due to pairwise interactions between agents and the impact depends on the agents' opinion (representing, e.g., one-on-one political discussions).

 Our main finding is that issue alignment and polarization are ubiquitous in the settings that we study.
 We prove almost sure convergence to antipodal pairs of opinions for a robust class of natural update functions.
 It appears that the geometric interplay between multiple topics and a modest version of biased assimilation are sufficient to inevitably cause a strong version of issue alignment.